Follow Abraham Lincoln’s footsteps on the Kansas Lincoln Trail

 Lincoln freezes on his way to Troy

 The following day, the weather had turned to bitter cold and snow.
-To warm up, Lincoln and his party stopped at the new McClelland’s Tavern in Blair, 4.5 miles east of Troy.
+Lincoln and his party stopped at the new McClelland’s Tavern a half mile west of Blair, 4.5 miles east of Troy, to warm up.
+A private home later replaced the tavern, which was razed to the ground.
+The site is now a field.

 Frigid winds rock the Troy courthouse during Lincoln’s speech

-Villard, Richardson, and the others attended Lincoln’s talk.
-About 40 people crowded into the courthouse to hear him as the wind rocked the little frame building.
+Villard, Richardson, and the others attended Lincoln’s Troy speech.
+About 40 people crowded into the new brick courthouse to hear him as the winds rocked the building.
 At first, Richardson was unimpressed.
 Within 15 minutes, Richardson was fascinated by the power of Lincoln’s mind.
 Lincoln spoke for another hour and a half.

 The Doniphan County Historical Society has preserved the Nelson Rogers House, named for its original owner, at 138 E. Walnut.
 A small museum built from recycled bricks stands in the house’s backyard.